Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 APP Plus quality measure set

-CMS is proposing an additional quality measure set under the APP, similar to the quality measures proposed for MSSP.
+CMS finalized an additional quality measure set under the APP, similar to the quality measures created for MSSP.
 The six measures currently in the APP measure set are included, as well as five additional measures that will be phased into the set by 2028.

 How CLA can help with understanding CMS rules